coreos/coreos-cloudinit/Documentation/cloud-config.md

 # Using Cloud-Config

 CoreOS allows you to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
 This document describes the full list of items we can configure.
 The `coreos-cloudinit` program uses these files as it configures the OS after startup or during runtime.

 Your cloud-config is processed during each boot.
+Invalid cloud-config won't be processed but will be logged in the journal.
+You can validate your cloud-config with the [CoreOS validator]({{site.url}}/validate).

 ## Configuration File